SUPPORT FOR YOU

 My favorite sources for cardiac news

 Your new job is staying alive, and keeping up with the latest cardiovascular information is an important part of your responsibilities.
 Being informed will strengthen your partnership with your medical team and lead to better care.
 Taking charge of your own heart will also relieve stress on your loved ones.

-- Harvard Women’s Health Watch: www.health.harvard.edu.
+- Harvard Women’s Health Watch: also found on https://www.health.harvard.edu/newsletters.
 This is a very good newsletter for the latest information and debates on women’s health.

 - The New York Times: www.nytimes.com.
 If anything is happening in cardiovascular disease and transplantation, the latest news will appear here.
 The Tuesday “Science” section is a must.

 BOOKS THAT HELPED ME COPE WITH CATASTROPHIC ILLNESS